-This page is an incomplete draft that will be expanded and revised.
-Please contact me before quoting or citing if you want to be alerted when the final edit is complete.
-(Last edit May 1, 2014)
+This page will be expanded and revised.
+Please contact me before quoting or citing in any academic work if you want to be alerted when the final edit is complete.
+(Last major edit May 1, 2014)

 by Bob Stepno